benhall-7/Sm4shAIEditor/README.md

 **Building**

-Open in Visual Studio and build.
-I'll make a release when it's more developed.
+Open in Visual Studio and build, or use the provided release